kirkhu/W_English_WRO2023_FE-Shinan-Fire-On-All-Cylinders/schemes/Motor/README.md

 ### Rear-Drive DC Motor
 - When selecting a DC motor among commonly available options in the market, considering factors such as weight, rotational speed, and torque, we have identified the following four suitable DC motors.
 - Among them, the three types of motors, JGA25, have different model numbers but share a similar physical appearance, and their differences are as follows.
-- After conducting experimental research, we found that choosing the high-speed 1630rpm JGA-370 motor resulted in lower torque, making it difficult for the vehicle to move effectively.
-On the other hand, opting for the high-torque JGA-371 motor led to an excessively low rotational speed, which did not meet the requirements for the vehicle's operation.
-- Therefore, based on these findings, we ultimately selected the 620rpm JGA-370 motor as the rear-wheel drive DC motor for the vehicle.
-This choice strikes a balance between rotational speed and torque, providing the necessary performance for the vehicle's propulsion.

 <div align="center"><table>
 <tr ><th colspan="5">DC Motor Comparison</th></tr>
 <tr align="center">